wercker-labs/wercker-blog/source/posts/2013-09-27-Gettingstarted-with-android-part-3.md

 tasks** list there's now a new task available:
 `robolectric`.

-Now to configure Android studio, since android studio does not understand the robolectricCompile directives in the gradle file, we need to add junit and robolectric by hand.
+Now to configure Android studio, as it does not understand the robolectricCompile directives in the gradle file, we need to add junit and robolectric by hand.